besmarques/code-snippets/KEYWORD_STYLE.md

 - use `queryall`, not `queryselectorall`
 - use `urlparams`, not `urlsearchparams`

-The goal is predictable and ergonomic triggers, not full API-name transcription.
+The goal is predictable and ergonomic ids, not full API-name transcription.

+### 6. For package entries, keep the keyword package-local

+Good:

+- `post.express.js`
+- `get.axios.js`
+- `findmany.prisma.ts`
+- `card.tailwind.react`

+Rejected:

+- `expresspost.express.js`
+- `axiosget.axios.js`
+- `prismafindmany.prisma.ts`
+- `tailwindcard.tailwind.react`

+If the package already scopes the concept, do not repeat the package name in the keyword.

-### 6. Prefer plain concept names over implementation details
+### 7. Prefer plain concept names over implementation details

 Examples: